Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

 ### Vitis Link Summary and HLS reports

 The Vitis compiler also generates HLS Reports for each kernel.
 HLS Reports contain the results of compiling kernel into hardware.
-It contains many details (including clocking, resources or device utilization) about the performance and logic usage of the custom-generated hardware accelerator.
+They contains many details (including clocking, resources or device utilization) about the performance and logic usage of the custom-generated hardware accelerator.
 These details provide many insights to guide the kernel optimization process.
 To build an xclbin file ( FPGA Binary File) with four different kernels, it will need four different reports for each kernel.
-For an actual application, only one kernel is required; the other three are added for experimental purposes as pointed out in the previous lab.
+For an the actual application, only one kernel is required, the other three are added for experimental purposes as pointed out in the previous lab.
 Next labs will use them for experiments.
-This lab also explores the use the Vitis Link Summary which contains all of these reports.
+This lab also explores the use of Vitis Link Summary which contains all of these reports.

 1. Opening the link summary: